openshift-kni/cnf-features-deploy/ztp/README.md

 We suggest breaking down the site plan into components that are common, relevant to a group of nodes and then lastly site specific details.

 * Common: SCTP
-* Group: PTP configuration, Performance Add-on Operator (PAO) details
+* Group: PTP configuration, Performance Add-on details
 * Site: IP addresses, SRIOV configuration

 We look forward to user feedback and will gladly accept pull requests and issues for consideration.